 The upstairs bath in the North House Lodge has been a challenge from day one.
 It’s really small which is typical for houses built in the 1800-1900’s.
 It’s so small that when the door would open inward, half the room was blocked by the door.
 It can only fit a small shower, vanity and commode.

 I can’t share exact DIY barn door plans with you all since this doorway is not a standard size.
 No worries though, barn doors are so easy to make it won’t matter.
 I’m sharing the most important details of making a set of sliding interior doors, the stuff you really need to know in order to make your DIY project turn out stellar.
 That’s all that matters, right?
+Get the free plans to build your own in this Beginner’s Guide to Building a Barn Door.

 This is what we started with.
 Note the top and bottom of the door was cut off to accommodate the vintage door size.
 Fancy, right?